-Also known as "Radiological Bombs", Dirty Bombs are non-nuclear devices with radiological material added to them.
+Also known as "Radiological Bombs" or "radiological dispersal devices", Dirty Bombs are non-nuclear devices with radiological material added to them.
 These bombs show up in many pieces of media involving The War on Terror and are based on a pretty simple concept: detonating explosives in order to spread radioactive materials over a large area.

 The main effect of a radiological bomb is psychological, as most people are afraid of anything radiation related, though it would require thorough decontamination of the affected area, which takes time and resources.
 As a trope/plot device, this particular kind of hazard would be used to increase the stakes, and for the Ripped from the Headlines kind of excitement.